Submarine Escape Training Facility (Australia): Facility

 The SETF was originally staffed solely by the RAN.
 However, the regular reposting of instructors caused a knowledge drain; to counteract this, the RAN contracted civilian diving companies to provide the training.
-Management of the facility was contracted to Australian Submarine Corporation (ASC), with its partner Hyperbaric Health Pty.
+Management of the facility was contracted to ASC Pty Ltd, with its partner Hyperbaric Health Pty.
 Ltd. (HH), but in January 2009, The Australian newspaper reported that the SETF had sat unused since May 2008 because of a contract dispute between ASC and the RAN.
 RAN personnel were sent to Canada for escape training until March 2011, when the SETF reopened.

 Training

 Escape training is generally a five-day course.
 The course culminates in a free ascent in the facility's 22 m vertical freshwater tank, with only one attempt permitted.
 New submarine trainees have to pass the course before they can be posted to a submarine, and submariners must requalify every three years.

 Pressurisation of the escape tower takes less than 20 seconds to reach a maximum escape depth of 180 m in order to reduce the risk of decompression illness.
 In 1995, training was changed to require two buoyant ascents from 9 m, wearing the submarine escape jerkin and two hooded ascents in the tower from 22 m to reduce the risk of pulmonary barotrauma.
 Prior to 1995, candidates were required to perform two buoyant ascents from 9 metres, one buoyant ascent from 22 metres wearing the submarine escape jerkin, one hooded ascent in the compartment from 22 metres, and two hooded ascents in the tower from 22 metres.